Appalachian Trail: Geography

-The segments of the trail through Pennsylvania are so rocky that hikers refer to the region as "Rocksylvania".
-These small rocks—the result of erosion that has worn away the dirt along the trails—can be tough to walk on for extended periods of time without proper hard-soled shoes.
+The segments of the trail through Pennsylvania are so rocky that hikers call the region "Rocksylvania".
+These small rocks, which are the result of erosion that has worn away the dirt along the trails, can be tough to walk on for extended periods of time without proper hard-soled shoes.

-In Maine, the trail extends into even harsher environments, and sub-alpine and alpine growth descends to lower elevations.
+In Maine, the trail extends into even harsher environments, and subalpine and alpine growth descends to lower elevations.
 Alpine growth in the state ranges from around 2500 ft in the Mahoosuc Range to below 1000 ft in parts of the Hundred-Mile Wilderness, where nearly every area higher than 1000 ft is evergreen forest.
 These forests include more species of evergreen, as well.
-In addition to the white pine, spruce, and hemlock prevalent further south, Maine has many cedar trees along the trail.
+In addition to the white pine, spruce, and hemlock prevalent farther south, Maine has many cedar trees along the trail.
 Near the northern terminus, there are even some tamarack (larch), a coniferous, pine-needled deciduous tree, which provides displays of yellow in the late fall after the birches and maples have gone bare.
-The hemlocks in Maine are also notable, as the woolly adelgid, which has ravaged populations further south, has not come into the state yet, and may be unable to make it so far north due to the cold climate.
+The hemlocks in Maine are also notable, as the woolly adelgid, which has ravaged populations farther south, has not come into the state yet, and may be unable to make it so far north due to the cold climate.

 Maine also has several alpine regions.
-In addition to several areas of the Mahoosuc Range, the Baldpates and Old Blue in southern Maine have alpine characteristics despite elevations below 4000 ft.
-Saddleback Mountain and Mount Bigelow, further north, each only extend a bit above 4000 ft, but have long alpine areas, with no tree growth on the summits and unobstructed views on clear days.
+In addition to several areas of the Mahoosuc Range, the Baldpates, and Old Blue in southern Maine have alpine characteristics despite elevations below 4000 ft.
+Saddleback Mountain and Mount Bigelow, farther north, extend only a bit above 4000 ft, but each has long alpine areas, with no tree growth on the summit and unobstructed views on clear days.
 From Mount Bigelow, the trail extends for 150 mi with only a small area of alpine growth around 3500 ft on the summit of White Cap Mountain.
-Mount Katahdin, the second largest alpine environment in the eastern United States, has several square miles of alpine area on the flat "table land" summit as well as the cliffs and aretes leading up to it.
+Mount Katahdin, the second-largest alpine environment in the eastern United States, has several square miles of alpine area on the flat "table land" summit as well as the cliffs and aretes leading up to it.
 Treeline on Mount Katahdin is only around 3500 ft.
-This elevation in Massachusetts would barely be a sub-alpine region, and, south of Virginia, consists of lowland forest.
+This elevation in Massachusetts would barely be a subalpine region, and, south of Virginia, consists of lowland forest.
 This illustrates the drastic change in climate over 2000 mi.

 Hiking the trail

-Bicycles are prohibited from most of the trail, except for the sections which follow the C&O Canal in Maryland and the Virginia Creeper Trail in Virginia.
+Bicycles are prohibited from most of the trail, except for the sections that follow the Chesapeake and Ohio Canal (C&O Canal) in Maryland and the Virginia Creeper Trail in Virginia.
 Horses and pack animals are prohibited except horses on the C&O Canal and in the Great Smoky Mountains National Park.
 Several short segments of the trail, in towns and scenic natural areas, were built to ADA accessibly standards for wheelchair use.

 Navigation

 Throughout its length, the AT is marked by white paint blazes that are 2 by 6 in.
 Side trails to shelters, viewpoints and parking areas use similarly shaped blue blazes.
-In past years, some sections of the trail also used metal diamond markers with the AT logo, few of which survive.
+In past years, some sections of the trail also used metal diamond markers with the AT logo.